 IFRS 16 Leases will requires that are lessees to recognise most leases on their balance sheets as right-of-use assets with corresponding lease liabilities (there is recognition for low-value and short-term leases).
-CIPFA/LASAAC have deferred implementation of IFRS16 for local government to 1 April 2020 and the impact of this is unknown as this stage.
+CIPFA/LASAAC have deferred implementation of IFRS16 for local government to 1 April 2020.